Does Premarital Counseling Reduce Divorce Rates? Let’s find out.

 Pre-marital counseling is one way to reduce divorce rates.
 It allows you the opportunity to explore your relationship in detail before getting married.
 Letting you learn how marriage will impact your current lifestyle.

 The negative outcomes of a marital breakdown are far too extensive, both financially and emotionally, to not take pre-marital counseling seriously.

 7 common factors that contributes to divorce and how premarital counseling can help you avoid them.

 Study shows that most couples divorce due to unaddressed conflict factors which premarital counseling helps couples avoid.

-With premarital counseling, you will be able to identify your specific expectations about marriage, finances and other areas of your relationship before you get married.
-This alone can help prevent many potential issues from arising in your marriage later on by empowering the both of you with a stronger communication, conflict resolution and problem solving skills.
+With premarital counseling, you will be able to identify your specific expectations about marriage, finances, and other areas of your relationship before you get married.
+This alone can help prevent many potential issues from arising in your marriage later on by empowering both of you with stronger communication, conflict resolution, and problem-solving skills.

 This is how Premarital Counseling Reduce Divorce Rates.

 Statistics show that the divorce rate is higher for couples who had a low pre-marriage level of communication and those in premarital counseling are better prepared to handle it.